 DCH: So, you’re really hearing a huge mix of genres everyday on the radio?

-But the music is what really kept us alive, and anyone’s that’s a student or lived through that time period whatever part of the country you were understood the country was going through a lot of chaos with the Vietnam war, Watergate hearings and the Civil Rights movement and all that was reflected in the music.
-Like I said though we were all really the beneficiaries of that as I think that was the last really creative time period in music.
+But the music is what really kept us alive, and anyone’s that’s a student or lived through that time period whatever part of the country you were understood.
+The country was going through a lot of chaos with the Vietnam war, Watergate hearings and the Civil Rights movement and all that was reflected in the music.
+Like I said though we were all really the beneficiaries of that.
+I think that was the last really creative time period in music.
 All fields whether you’re talking about Latin music, Latin Jazz, jazz and popular music funk, R&B and even in Country and Western music back then.

 DCH: It seems to me that in Latin and Afro Cuban based music there’s so many different influences from different parts of the Latin world that goes into making what we know as that style of music!